arduino/help-center-content/content/Hardware/Generic/How-to-add-certificates-to-Wifi-Nina-Wifi-101-Modules.md

    ![click upload ](img/FirmwareUpdaterUpdateDomain.png)

-8. A small success dialogue box opens and your certificate is now uploaded to the board.Click on `OK`.
+8. A small success dialogue box opens and your certificate is now uploaded to the board.
+Click on `OK`.

    ![uploaded ](img/FirmwareUpdaterSuccess.png)